 At Liberty, we Train Champions for Christ who have a passion for leading with excellence and integrity in every trade.
 We have partnered with the Virginia Technical Institute (VTI) to offer OSHA 10 and National Center for Construction Education and Research (NCCER) accredited courses in carpentry, plumbing, welding, HVAC, and electrical studies.

 These trade programs further our mission to develop “Christ-centered men and women with the values, knowledge, and skills essential to impact the world” as we believe the related skills are critical to a functioning infrastructure and society.
 Whether you are considering a career abroad or simply want to expand your opportunities for employment and Christian service upon graduation, adding trade training to your degree will positively affect your professional future.

-As a student on our campus, you will be engaged in our dynamic faith-based Christian environment filled with opportunities to grow spiritually, excel academically and achieve your maximum potential.
-By earning your associate’s degree in technical studies, you will receive the training you need to enter your trade prepared for success that impacts the world for Christ.
+As a student on our campus, you will be engaged in our dynamic faith-based Christian environment filled with opportunities to grow spiritually, excel academically, and achieve your maximum potential.
+By earning your associate’s degree in technical studies, you can receive the training you need to enter your trade better prepared for success that impacts the world for Christ.

 Why Choose Liberty’s Associate Degree in Technical Studies?

-In addition to preparing you to pursue an apprenticeship toward journeyman and state certification, our residential AAS in Technical Studies degree program offers you the opportunity to serve others while gaining relevant experience in Lynchburg and abroad.
+In addition to preparing you to pursue an apprenticeship toward journeyman and state certification, our residential Associate of Applied Science (AAS) in Technical Studies degree program offers you the opportunity to serve others while gaining relevant experience in Lynchburg and abroad.

-Through our student-run Habitat for Humanity Club and trips with LU Send Now, you will be able to give back while gaining experience in both construction and disaster relief situations.
+Through our trips with LU Serve Now, you will be able to give back while gaining experience in both construction and disaster relief situations.
 At Liberty, we not only want to prepare you for a career but a life that makes an impact on others.

 What Will You Learn in Our Technical Studies Associate Degree Program?